Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221017-conda/lesson.md

 source ~/.bashrc
 ```

+#### A note about versioning conda installations

+The conda API has changed over the years.
+You can access legacy installers associated with specific versions of python [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).
+If you need a specific version of conda, you can access the conda package through the conda-forge channel and install it using the instructions for installing specific versions of a package detailed later in the lesson.

 ### Activating conda and the `(base)` environment

 Conda needs to be activated for it to be usable.